sourcegraph/handbook/content/departments/ce-support/ce/ie/impl-strategies.md

    </td>
   </tr>
   <tr>
-   <td><em>One-Click Into Jointly Managed Deployment</em>
+   <td><em>One-Click Into Jointly Deployed Instance</em>
    </td>
    <td>
 <ul>
 <li>This method is only used by customers that would like a production environment stood up quickly, their initial user set can be supported by a One-Click Deployment, but a full Kubernetes instance will be needed for expansion to the full set of users
 <li>The CE will stand up an initial One-Click production environment and transition the customer to the TAM for continued support
-<li>As the deployment reaches scalability or technical limits, the TAM engages the implementation team to coordinate a post-live, jointly managed Kubernetes deployment
+<li>As the deployment reaches scalability or technical limits, the TAM engages the implementation team to coordinate a post-live, jointly deployed Kubernetes instance
 </li>
 </ul>
    </td>